ChrisYoung1048/CS120B/README.md

-# CS120B
+# CS120B Introduction to Embedded Systems
-CS120B - Introduction to Embedded Systems
+5 units, Prerequisite(s): CS 120A/EE 120A.
+Introduction to hardware and software design of digital computing systems embedded in electronic devices (such as digital cameras or portable video games).
+Topics include embedded processor programming, custom processor design, standard peripherals, memories, interfacing, and hardware/software tradeoffs.
+Interdisciplinary laboratory involves use of synthesis tools, programmable logic, and microcontrollers and development of working embedded systems.
+Cross-listed with EE 120B.